OpenAPITools/openapi-style-validator/README.md

 ## Maven / Releases

-The tool has not been released officialy yet.
+The tool has not been released yet.
 Your only option for now is to download the source code and build it.